National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 There are two primary ways that institutions can participate in N3C: (1) by signing an institutional Data Use Agreement; and (2) by contributing data.

-Signing an institutional Data Use Agreement provides access to N3C's data Enclave to all employees and students at your institution.
+Signing an institutional Data Use Agreement provides Enclave access to all employees and students at your institution.
 Hundreds of institutions have done so, connecting their research community to a vast network of data, tools, and expertise.
 For more information about Data Use Agreements, see @sec-onboarding.